AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 Learn about various asset management and editing tasks that you can perform using the Touch-optimized user interface of AEM Assets.

-This article describes how to manage and edit assets using the Adobe Experience Manager (AEM) Assets Touch-optimized user interface.
+This article describes how to manage and edit assets using the Adobe Experience Manager Assets Touch-optimized user interface.
 For an elementary knowledge about the user interface, see [Basic handling of Touch UI](/help/sites-authoring/basic-handling.md).
 To manage Content Fragments, see [Managing Content Fragments](content-fragments-managing.md) assets.

 ## Create folders {#create-folders}